datawire/ambassador-docs/docs/edge-stack/2.1/howtos/external-dns.md

 ### Prerequisites

-Start by checking the [ExternalDNS repo's deployment instructions](https://github.com/kubernetes-sigs/external-dns#deploying-to-a-cluster) to get information about the supported DNS providers and steps to setup ExternalDNS for your provider.
-Each DNS provider will have its own required steps as well as annotations, arguments, and permissions needed for the following configuration.
+Before you begin, review [ExternalDNS repo's deployment instructions](https://github.com/kubernetes-sigs/external-dns#deploying-to-a-cluster) to get information about supported DNS providers and steps to setup ExternalDNS for your provider.
+Each DNS provider has its own required steps, as well as annotations, arguments, and permissions needed for the following configuration.

 ### Installation

-Configuration for a `ServiceAccount`, `ClusterRole`, and `ClusterRoleBinding` are necessary for the ExternalDNS deployment to support compatability with $productName$ and allow ExternalDNS to get hostnames from $productName$'s `Hosts`.
+Configuration for a `ServiceAccount`, `ClusterRole`, and `ClusterRoleBinding` is necessary for the ExternalDNS deployment to support compatibility with $productName$ and allow ExternalDNS to get hostnames from $productName$'s `Hosts`.

 The following configuration is an example configuring $productName$ - ExternalDNS integration with [AWS Route53](https://aws.amazon.com/route53/) as the DNS provider.
-Refer to the ExternalDNS documentation above for annotations and arguments for your DNS Provider.
+Refer to the [ExternalDNS documentation](https://github.com/kubernetes-sigs/external-dns#deploying-to-a-cluster) for annotations and arguments for your DNS Provider.

-1. Create a YAML file named `externaldns-config.yaml`, and copy the following configuration into it.
+1. Create a YAML file named `externaldns-config.yaml`, and copy the following configuration into it:

   <Alert severity="info">
-    Ensure that the <code>apiGroups</code> include <code>"getambassador.io"</code> following <code>"networking.k8s.io"</code> and the <code>resources</code> include <code>"hosts"</code> after <code>"ingresses"</code>.
+    Ensure that the <code>apiGroups</code> include <code>"getambassador.io"</code> following <code>"networking.k8s.io"</code>, and that the <code>resources</code> include <code>"hosts"</code> after <code>"ingresses"</code>.
   </Alert>

     ```yaml